 2. Highlights of fiscal quarter and fiscal year-to-date (YTD) results

-Sections 2.1 and 2.2 below highlight the significant items that contributed to the increase in the resources available from 2014-15 to 2015-16 and the decrease in actual expenditures as at June 30, 2014 and June 30, 2015.
-Full details can be found in Table 1, Statement of Authorities found on page 13 of this document.
+Sections 2.1 and 2.2 below highlight the significant items that contributed to the decrease in the resources available from 2015-16 to 2016-17 and the decrease in actual expenditures as at June 30, 2015 compared to June 30, 2016.
+Full details can be found in Table 1, Statement of Authorities found on page 12 of this document.